The Commercial Real Estate Due Diligence Checklist for NYC Buyers

 • Parking obligations and special district overlays

-Finally, the due diligence process must confirm that the selling entity itself has the legal standing and authority to complete the transaction.
-This step often involves reviewing:
+The due diligence process must confirm that the selling entity has the legal standing and authority to complete the transaction.
+This involves reviewing:

 • Articles of incorporation or LLC operating agreements